Working from Home? 5 Steps to Secure Your Home Network

 Make sure that the password to your wireless network (sometimes called a Pre-Shared Key or PSK) is secure.

-Another element of keeping the password secure is knowing who has access to it, and therefore your network if you don’t know who exactly is connecting to your network, it’s probably time to change the password to something new.
+Another element of keeping the password secure is knowing who has access to it and, therefore, your network.
+If you don’t know who exactly is connecting to your network, it’s probably time to change the password to something new.

 The FBI has recommended that Internet of Things (IoT) devices such as security cameras and smart devices are not kept on the same network as the more sensitive devices such as personal and work computers.
-While this is indeed sensible advice, it’s not feasible to expect the average home worker (not a network security expert) with standard consumer networking equipment to be able to do that.
+While this is sensible advice, it’s not feasible to expect the average home worker (not a network security expert) with standard consumer networking equipment to be able to do that.

 Ultimately, for organizations, it comes down to what lies in their sphere of influence.
-They have limited influence over a user’s home network and its security, but they can offer guidance to employees who will hopefully be listened to.
+They have limited influence over a user’s home network and its security, but they can offer guidance to employees that will hopefully be listened to.

 What businesses can directly control is their own equipment and procedures.
 Therefore, I would recommend assuming that an employee’s home network is fully untrusted and full of malicious actors while ensuring that the corporate equipment can operate securely in such an environment.
 To test the cybersecurity of your business network, you can embark on cybersecurity resilience testing.
 Alternatively, take a look at the benefits of IT GRC software.

 Check out our fireside virtual conversation on how to ‘Secure Your Cyber Baseline For The New Normal’ with Ian Glover (CREST) and our Risk Advisory Practice Director.